Who Pays for Church Construction? Funding Sources

 • Contingency reserves: 5-10% of project budget for unexpected costs

-The Role of Professional Financing Partners
+What Is The Role of Professional Financing Partners?

 Navigating church construction financing requires specialized expertise.
 Professional partners help congregations: